wbamberg/idl-reference/docs/nsISelectionController.md

  this will also have the effect of collapsing the selection if the aExtend = PR_FALSE
  the "point" of selection that is extended is considered the "focus" point.
  or the last point adjusted by the selection.
- @param aForward forward or backward if PR_FALSE
- @param aExtend  should it collapse the selection of extend it?

 #### Parameters ####